Introduction

 '4 x 3 = 9'

-As can be seen in the last statement here, replace() only replaces the first occurrence of a substring inside the main string — in this case, only the first occurrence of '3'.
+In addition to this, as the last statement shows, replace() only replaces the first occurrence of searchStr inside the main string — in this case, only the first occurrence of '3' to give '4 x 3 = 9'.

 To replace all occurrences, we could use the replaceAll() method.